dudash/openshift-workshops/www/3.3/offline/workshop-lab4-databases.md

 ---

 ## Databases
 We can easily add a database pod into OpenShift wrapped in a service for other pods to access.
-Open Shift has supported templates to run containerized MySQL, MongoDB, and Postgres databases.
+OpenShift has supported templates to run containerized MySQL, MongoDB, and Postgres databases.
 Let's try that now.

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">